-International Labor Rights Forum is a human rights organization that advocates for workers globally.
+International Labor Rights Forum is a human rights organization that advances dignity and justice for workers in the global economy.

 Our core work is three-fold: